- Your Coffee Grinder: The Backbone of Great Darn Coffee -

 The most substantial certainty is that burr grinders are exceedingly better than blade grinders.
 When it comes to tasty coffee, the essential elements are consistency and control, two things a blade grinder is terrible at.

 Between a manual and an electric grinder you will find a debate mostly full of opinions parading as facts.
-Though an espresso enthusiast’s love of an electric burr grinder is valid, the rest is up to personal preference and/or wallet size.
+Though an espresso enthusiast’s love of an electric burr grinder (like the Fiorenzato F4) is valid, the rest is up to personal preference and/or wallet size.

 The differences separating flat burr and conical burr grinders is much more subtle.
 Flat burr grinders, the newest and (generally) more expensive contender has its merits for those seeking to play outside the box; yet the conical burr grinder is a classic that far from being eclipsed.